WinstonFassett/sonos-mcp-server/README.md

 - `get_current_track_info`: Retrieve current track information for a Sonos device.
 - `volume`: Get or set the volume of a Sonos device.
 - `skip`, `play_index`, `remove_index_from_queue`: Manage tracks in the queue for a Sonos device.
+- `add_sharelinks_to_queue`: Add share links from services like Spotify to the Sonos queue.

 ## License